aerogear/graphback/docs/metadata.md

 ### `@index`

 The `@index` annotation can be used to create an index on a specific field or a set of fields at runtime.
 This annotation is **only** supported by the MongoDB data source as of now.
-Note that if you have relationships in your models, they are automatically indexed by Graphback.
+Note that if you have relationships in your models, the relevant foreign keys are automatically indexed by Graphback, so you do not have to index them using `@index`.

 #### Arguments